-The transaction also requires the Company to pay the seller additional earnout payments of up to \$45,000 based on exceeding annual minimum earnings targets over the subsequent three years.
-At the date of the acquisition, the Company included \$6,707 as contingent consideration related to the additional earnout payments, which represents its assessment of fair value at the date of acquisition.
-A working capital purchase price adjustment was also payable to the seller based on the final closing working capital balance exceeding the target closing working capital balance.
+The PEI transaction also requires the Company to pay the seller additional earnout payments of up to \$5,000 based on exceeding annual minimum earnings targets over the subsequent two years.
+At the date of the acquisition, the Company included \$4,430 as contingent consideration related to the additional earnout payments, which represents its assessment of fair value at the date of acquisition.
+A working capital purchase price adjustment was also payable to the Company based on the final closing working capital balance exceeding the target closing working capital balance.